simcap/observance/README.md

 observations[4].rating #=> 0.2
 ```

-As expected it gives us that observer_2 and observer_3 are equally the most likely to have happened
+As expected it gives us that `observer_2` and `observer_3` are equally the most likely to have happened.

 ## Installation